 The exhibition in Venice, Picasso: On the Beach, curated by the Italian art critic and consultant Luca Massimo Barbero, shows the artist’s continuous, almost “obsessive” interest in the sea, mainly the Mediterranean Sea.
 The exhibition displays three paintings, 10 drawings and one sculpture, including the famous La Baignade, also known as Girls with a Toy Boat, which he completed in 1937.
 It depicts two volumetric female figures with fertile, boosted sexual connotations, playing with a tiny toy by the sea, while a third figure, a male, watches them in restrained voyeurism.

 The show in Venice is part of a three-year Picasso-Méditerranée project of exhibitions, seminars, publications, and studies, sponsored by the Musée Picasso-Paris.
 More than 60 institutions are involved in the project.
-It will be on view also until the end of this year.

 - Image on slider: La Baignade